nicfv/Me/www/posts/2026-04-10-video-format.md

 It's a super roundabout way but it actually worked, I skipped the horrible forced "sign in with Microsoft" dialog and was finally inside my virtual machine.
 This time, I had to reboot with the network interface turned back on so I could download those files from my public records case.

 Soon enough I had my files and tried to directly open the `.dvs` file again with no luck.
 So I turned to the `.zip` file.
 Inside it contained the **DVSS Client** installer, a `.bat` script, and a `.docx` file, sort of like a readme.
 I installed the DVSS Client and tried to run it, but I kept getting an error that `msvcp100.dll` and `msvcr100.dll` were not found.
+The readme was of no help, of course.
 Thanks to a Google search and StackOverflow, I found out that I had to install **Microsoft Visual C++ 2010 Redistributable** to fill those missing holes.
 You heard that right, **2010**, which is 16 years old at this point!
 That's a *long* time for software to be around.
 The kicker?
 I already had Microsoft Visual C++ 2015 Redistributable installed on my machine.
 And I guess that wasn't old enough for this DVSS Client software.
 Luckily, I was still able to download this from the official Microsoft website.
 Finally, I could run DVSS Client.

 I nearly laughed when I saw the interface.
 It looked like an extremely old TV/VCR system.
 I tried to launch the `.dvs` file in the application, but I kept getting a read error.
 I tried opening it *with* DVSS Client, I tried running the batch file first, and opening it with the batch file, but nothing was working.
 After all this time, frustrated, I turn to AI.